Purdue-CS193/homework-0-TheFirstOfTen/index.md

+# Vivek Natarajan's First CS193 Homework
+## Some of My Favorite Things About CS193
+- my lecturers, Rohan and Elijah
+- learning about computer software
+- an avenue to more confident in my knowledge of the industry

 ## Welcome to GitHub Pages, Great Individuals!

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.